-Raksha Bandhan is coming on 15th August in 2019.
+Raksha Bandhan is coming on 03rd Aug 2020.
 Yes, it is coinciding with Independence Day, making the celebrations doubly joyous, but the number of holidays annoyingly lesser 🙁

 This festival is dear to all those blessed (or cursed ;)) with siblings.
 The day holds great importance for Indians.
 It is the day when we, no matter how busy we are, always make it a point to be together and celebrate it with laughter, food and family.
 But most of the times, the things that are dear to us, are the least we know about.
 Before Raksha Bandhan comes this year, fill your brains with all the important and interesting things you should know about this occasion.